meadcj/meadcj.github.io/_posts/research-tidbits/2021-05-17-instructor-supportiveness.md

 - Interestingly, the *instrumental* code, which describes the "what" of instructor support more-so than the how and why, did not correlate with overall support.

-![Examples of Themes and Codes](/assets/Schussler-fig-1.png) **Examples of the themes and codes developed by the authors to describe the ways that students discussed the ways their instructs were (or weren't) supportive.**
+![Examples of Themes and Codes](/assets/Schussler-fig-1.png)

+**Examples of the themes and codes developed by the authors to describe the ways that students discussed the ways their instructs were (or weren't) supportive (modified from Figure 2 in Schussler et al.).**
-{: style="text-align: center;"}
+{: style="width: 80%; margin-left: auto; margin-right: auto;"}

 ## What we might learn from it
 - This is a small and preliminary study, but results suggest that instances of poor teaching---such as bad or indifferent efforts to explain concepts and answer questions---are more predictive of students overall feeling of instructor support than the specific methods of support offered or an instructor's personality.